apache/mynewt-site/docs/os/tutorials/sensors/sensor_oic_overview.md

 Ensure that you meet the following prerequisites before continuing with the tutorials:

 * Complete the [Enabling an Off-Board Sensor in an Existing Application](/os/tutorials/sensors/sensor_nrf52_bno055.md)
 * Install the Mynewt Smart Device Controller on an iOS or Android Device.
-See [Installing Mynewt Smart Device Controller App](..).
+See the [Instalation for Android](https://github.com/runtimeco/android_sensor) and the [Installation for iOS](...).

 ### Overview of OIC Support in the Sensor Framework